MPdeM/imaging_diagnosis/README.md

 Create a Convolutional Neural Network using Keras, TensorFlow and deep learning in Google Colab.

-- 1 load the VGG16 network https://keras.io/applications/#vgg16
+- 1 Load the VGG16 network https://keras.io/applications/#vgg16
-- 2 model is compiled using Adam optimizer and fit using 10 epocs
+- 2 Compile the using Adam optimizer and fit using 10 epocs

  ![](images/Training.PNG)

-## EVALUATION AND PREDICTION
+## EVALUATION OF the MODEL AND PREDICTION

 - 1 Model was tested with unseen data with a precission of 96%
 - 2 The model was saved using HDF5 binary format